 - Personally, I’m not a big one for applying insect repellent to my skin (have you seen what high-% DEET repellents can do to plastic?!)
 If bugs are that bad, I am more likely to wear a head net over my hat or even a full bug-shirt.
 In addition to being less invasive, these options keep on working with near 100% effectiveness, and soon repay their cost.

-- I don’t have any personal experience with the electronic gadgets people set up on stands or strap to their arms (e.g., thermacell) but some of my guests have told me they work.
+- I don’t have any personal experience with the electronic gadgets people set up on stands or strap to their arms (e.g., thermacell) but some of my guests have told me they work well.

 It’s the classic sound of summer camping in Ontario, a high-pitched whine of a mosquito.
 What they lack in brains and stealth, they make up for in sheer numbers.